betsystade/betsystade.github.io/index.md

 **Stade, E. C.**, DeRubeis, R. J., Ungar, L., & Ruscio, A. M. (in press).
 A transdiagnostic, dimensional classification of anxiety shows improved parsimony and predictive noninferiority to DSM. *Journal of Psychopathology and Clinical Science.* [Preprint.](https://psyarxiv.com/vkbnh)

-**Stade, E. C.**, Ungar, L., Eichstaedt, J. C., Sherman, G., Ruscio, A. M. (in press).
-Depression and anxiety have distinct and overlapping language patterns: Results from a clinical interview. *Journal of Psychopathology and Clinical Science.* [Preprint.](https://psyarxiv.com/7qvcz/)
+**Stade, E. C.**, Ungar, L., Eichstaedt, J. C., Sherman, G., Ruscio, A. M. (2023).
+[Depression and anxiety have distinct and overlapping language patterns: Results from a clinical interview.](https://doi.org/10.1037/abn0000850) *Journal of Psychopathology and Clinical Science.*

 **Stade, E. C.**, Ungar, L., Havaldar, S., Ruscio, A. M. (2023).
 [Perseverative thinking is associated with features of spoken language.](https://doi.org/10.1016/j.brat.2023.104307) *Behaviour Research and Therapy.*